Mexican Jewel Box Shell, Charma buddiana

 Mexican Jewel Box Shell, Charma buddiana.
 Shell collected off the beach of Punta Chivato, Baja California Sur, July 2023.
 Size: 7.6 cm (3.0 inches) x 6.4 cm (2.5 inches).
 Collection, photographs and identification courtesy of Colin Campbell, DVM, Punta Chivato.

-The Mexican Jewel Box, Chama buddiana (C.B.
-Adams, 1852), is a bivlave mollusk that is a member of the Chamidae Family of Jewel Boxes.
-They are known in Mexico as almeja joyero de Mexicano.
-The shell is chunky and irregular in shape with the exterior surface being covered with short, irregular spines; the margin is finely crenate.
-The shell has a dark red exterior with small and large white spines set in irregular rows and the shell has a red outer margin.
+Description: The Mexican Jewel Box shell is chunky and irregular in shape.
+The exterior surface is covered with short, irregular spines.
+The margin is finely crenate.
+The shell has a dark red exterior with small and large white spines set in irregular rows.
+The shell has a red outer margin.
 The interior of the shell is white with a pink band near the margin.
-The Mexican Jewel Box Shell reach a maximum of 12.5 cm (4.9 inches) in length and 10.5 cm (4.1 inches) in height.
+Mexican Jewel Box Shells reach a maximum of 12.5 cm (4.9 inches) in length and 10.5 cm (4.1 inches) in height.
+The Mexican Jewel Box is very similar to the Coral Hinged Chama Shell, Chama coaralloides, which lacks the pink band near the margin.